 A Great Day Out at the National Botanic Gardens

-The 2017 Forum took place on Friday 15th September 2017.
+The 2018 Forum took place on Friday 14th September 2018.
 The event started around 10am and finished at 4pm.
-There was an exciting lineup of speakers, included the renowned entertainer, composer, singer, actress and script writer, Caryl Parry Jones in addition to information stands from over 40 organisations and a full range of activities.
+There was an exciting lineup of speakers, including Helena Herklots, the new Commissioner for Older people in Wales and Huw Iranca-Davies, the Welsh Government Minister for Children, Older People and Social Care in addition to information stands from over 40 organisations and a full range of activities.

-The session also included an address from the chairman of the Forum, Caroline Streek and the business of the AGM.
-The current members of the Forum steering group were re-selected.
+The session also included an address from the chairman of the Forum, Peter Loughran and the business of the AGM.
+The current members of the Forum steering group were re-selected and the new members appointed.

 Please click on the links below to see the full videos of the speakers.
 Our thanks to Alud Jones from CVC Media who recorded the event.